-(1) General. — Providing diverse patient services, diagnostic and therapeutic, for a variety of medical conditions.
-A general hospital must provide onsite:
+Providing diverse patient services, diagnostic and therapeutic, for a variety of medical conditions.
+A general hospital must provide on-site:

 b.
-Clinical laboratory services with facilities and with anatomical pathology services regularly and conveniently available; and
+Clinical laboratory services with facilities and with anatomical pathology services regularly and conveniently available available.

 c.
 Operating room service with facilities and staff.

 Providing inpatient services for patients whose medically-complex conditions require a long hospital stay with an average length of stay of greater than 25 days.

 Providing services for the diagnosis and treatment of patients with psychiatric-related illness.

 Providing intensive inpatient rehabilitative services for 1 or more conditions requiring rehabilitation.

 Providing inpatient and outpatient surgical and related services in which the anticipated duration of the patient’s stay will not exceed 72 hours following admission.
 A surgical hospital must provide all of the following services on-site:

 a.
 Diagnostic x-ray services with facilities and staff for a variety of procedures.